Skip to main content

 Defining answers

-To define an answer for regular function use every:
+To define an answer for regular member function, use every:

 danger

-Make sure that you are calling a method of mock type!
+Make sure that you are calling a member function of a mock type!
 Mocking extension functions is not supported!

 It's worth to notice that everySuspend is not suspending function, so it's possible to configure suspending functions in non-suspending context e.g. test class property.

-You can move your behaviour config to mock block:
+You can move your behavior config to mock block:

 }

 returns is quite simple and returns always the same value.
-If you want to discover other behaviours check answers guide!
+If you want to discover other behaviors, check answers guide!

-If a method accepts parameters, you can define an answer only for specific parameters:
+If a member function accepts parameters, you can define an answer only for specific parameters:

 In case of a call that matches more than one answer, the later defined takes precedence: